Harris, other Democrats condemn Trump’s call to Raffensperger while Republicans remain largely silent

 “You are going to find that they are — which is totally illegal — it is more illegal for you than it is for them, because, you know, what they did and you’re not reporting it,” he said.
 “That’s a criminal, that’s a criminal offense.
 And you can’t let that happen.
 That’s a big risk to you and to Ryan, your lawyer.”

-Michael R. Bromwich, who served as the Justice Department inspector general from 1994 to 1999, suggested that Trump’s threats against Raffensperger and Germany could violate federal law that prohibits efforts to deprive voters of a fair election.
+Michael R. Bromwich, who served as the Justice Department inspector general from 1994 to 1999, said that Trump’s threats against Raffensperger and Germany could violate federal law that prohibits efforts to deprive voters of a fair election.

 “His best defense would be insanity,” Bromwich tweeted, adding: “The entire call is astonishing.
 The bullying, the threats, the insults, the credulous embrace of discredited conspiracy theories.
 Like a crime boss, Trump occasionally says that all he wants is the truth.
 But he doesn’t — he wants the win.”